ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

-Once the table is created and we should be presented with the following:
+Once the table is created and we should be presented with the following tabs to configure the table.

 <img src="https://i.imgur.com/xMPuhNO.png">